billimarie/simple-react-tailwind-tutorial/README.md

 ![react-tailwind-links](https://user-images.githubusercontent.com/6895471/68329481-27b4cf00-0086-11ea-93ee-580fcef18c6e.gif)

+## Complete!

+If you get stuck or have any questions, feel free to send me a message.
+I'd love to see what you create with this; submit a pull request with your screenshot or link to be added to this GitHub repo.

 ## Troubleshooting

 - If you receive an error about ServiceWorker.js, go to `index.js` and comment it out.
 (You can also delete the file itself under `src/serviceWorker.js`.)